 That is especially true with a Durable Power of Attorney, knowing it will remain in effect should you become incapacitated.
 Some POA documents stipulate that they cannot be activated until a doctor you designate has made the professional assessment that you are no longer capable to make your own decisions.

-To learn more, contact us regarding a free one-hour initial consultation to discuss your needs.
+To learn more, contact us today.
+You also can arrange to have an initial consultation to discuss your individual priorities.